Complete Chocolate Lover’s Guide for the San Francisco Bay Area

 The new Michael Dunn bean-to-bar line is your Scharffen Berger replacement

 The seven bars in the line all require different roasting temps and times, and the people roasting Michael Dunn cacao beans are from Scharffen Berger.
-And that’s not the only thing old school about these bars: Their melanger is from Venezuela and dates from 1901.
+And that’s not the only thing old school about these bars: Their melanger is from Venezuela and date from 1901.
 They are proud to be making chocolate the old fashioned way, and doing it all themselves.

 Rachel Dunn